What is the International Entrepreneur Parole Program?

 (1) Received, within 18 months immediately preceding the filing of an application for initial parole, a qualified investment amount of at least $250,000 from one or more qualified investors; or

 (2) Received, within 18 months immediately preceding the filing of an application for initial parole, an amount of at least $100,000 through one or more qualified government awards or grants.

-How long can a person hold the International Entrepreneur Parole program status?
+How long can a person hold the International Entrepreneur Parole Program status?

-(2) Criteria for consideration –
+8 CFR 212.19(c)(2): Criteria for consideration –

 (B) Establishing that the alien’s entity has:

-(1) Received at least $500,000 in qualifying investments, qualified government grants or awards, or a combination of such funding, during the initial parole period;
+(1) Received at least $500,000 in qualifying investments, government grants or awards, or a combination of such funding, during the initial parole period;

 (3) Reached at least $500,000 in annual revenue in the United States and averaged 20 percent in annual revenue growth during the initial parole period.